-Upper Key Stage 2 Year 5
+Upper Key Stage 2 Year 5 and 6

-- Complete a piece of English and maths each week. - Read a minimum of 3 times a week which needs to be recorded by the child or adult, if the child has read to them.
-Children are encouraged to read a range of materials e.g. home readers, library books, magazines and newspapers, including a range of different genres. - Practise all of their times tables up to 12x12 either through TT Rockstars OR show written practise in their homework books.
+- Complete a piece of English and maths each week. - Read a minimum of 3 times a week which can be recorded by the child or adult, if the child has read to them. - Practise all of their times tables up to 12x12 either through TT Rockstars OR show written practise in their books.
 Related division facts should be practised simultaneously.
 There is a national expectation that all children will know all the times tables up to the 12x table by the time they finish Y4.
-However, we know this is more achievable for some than others and children will continue to learn tables in Y5 and practise for quick recall. - Practise spellings which are tested weekly. - Practise spellings from Yr5 spelling list which are tested termly.
+However, we know this is more achievable for some than others and children will continue to learn tables in Y5 and Y6 and practise for quick recall. - Practise spellings which are tested weekly. - In Y6 there are CGP text books available to purchase for revision.